 The Company has approved a stock option plan, whereby the number of shares issuable under the Plan is limited to 10% of the issued and outstanding shares of the Company.
 The exercise price of each option shall not be less than the discounted market price of the Company's shares as calculated on the date of grant.
 An option's maximum term is ten years and shall vest as determined by the Board of Directors.
 Options granted to investor relations consultants shall vest in stages over 12 months with no more than one-quarter of options vesting in any three month period.

-The following tables reflect the continuity of stock options for the period ended January 31, 2016 and year April 30, 2015:
+The following tables reflect the continuity of stock options for the years ended April 30, 2016 and 2015: